Is there an excess of black holes around $20 M_{\odot}$? Optimising the complexity of population models with the use of reversible jump MCMC: Setup

 \subsection{Population models}

-As in \cite{KAGRA:2021duu}, the event parameters used to perform the population inference are the source-frame mass of the primary $m_1$, the mass ratio $q\leq1$, the spin magnitudes $\chi_1$ and $\chi_2$, the angles between the BH spins and the orbital angular momentum of the binary (tilt angles), $\theta_1$ and $\theta_2$, and the redshift of the source, $z$.
+As in \citet{KAGRA:2021duu}, the event parameters used to perform the population inference are the source-frame mass of the primary $m_1$, the mass ratio $q\leq1$, the spin magnitudes $\chi_1$ and $\chi_2$, the angles between the BH spins and the orbital angular momentum of the binary (tilt angles), $\theta_1$ and $\theta_2$, and the redshift of the source, $z$.
 We assume the number density to be separable:

 and focus on modelling the primary mass number density, $\frac{{\rm d} N}{{\rm d}m_1} (\Lambda_{m_{1}})$.
 We describe next the different possibilities that we explore for it.
-As for the remaining parameters we use the same model as the fiducial analysis in \cite{KAGRA:2021duu}, which we describe in App.~\ref{app:pop_priors}.
+As for the remaining parameters (mass ratio, spins and redshift) we use the same model as the fiducial analysis in \citet{KAGRA:2021duu}, which we describe in App.~\ref{app:pop_priors}.